 6 Now these things became examples for us, to the intent that we should not lust after evil things as they also lusted.
-7 And do not become idolaters, just like some of them; as it is written: "The people sat down to eat and drink, and got up to amuse themselves."4 8 And let us not fornicate, just as some of them did-and in one day twenty-three thousand died!5 9 Neither let us test the Christ, just as also some of them did-and were destroyed by the snakes!6 10 And do not grumble, just as also some of them did-and were executed by the destroyer!7
+7 And do not become idolaters, just like some of them; as it is written: "The people sat down to eat and drink, and got up to amuse themselves."2 8 And let us not fornicate, just as some of them did-and in one day twenty-three thousand died!3 9 Neither let us test the Christ, just as also some of them did and were destroyed by the snakes!4 10 And do not grumble, just as also some of rock did not move around, presumably, but the "spiritual rock" did.